-In order for an internal combustion engine to actually run and produce power which is channeled to the wheels to drive a car, the engine timing needs to be perfect.
+In order for an internal combustion engine to actually run and produce power which is channelled to the wheels to drive a car, it needs to be in tune.

 #see also Internal combustion engines 101

 Internal combustion engines have 2 main components, an engine block which houses a crankshaft and pistons and a cylinder head which houses valves and a camshaft/s, these two main components need to be in sync with each other and are kept so with various methods, in order for the internal combustion engine to run.
 I will cover the 3 main ones, namely:-